sugarme/transformer/README.md

 ## Dependencies

-2 main dependency are:
+2 main dependencies are:

 - `tokenizer`
 - `gotch`

 ## Prerequisites and installation

 - As this package depends on `gotch` which is a Pytorch C++ API binding for Go, a pre-compiled Libtorch copy (CPU or GPU) should be installed in your machine.
-Please follow [gotch](https://github.com/sugarme/gotch) installation instruction for detail.
+Please see [gotch](https://github.com/sugarme/gotch) installation instruction for detail.
 - Install package: `go get -u github.com/sugarme/transformer`

 ## Basic example